Battle of Honsinger Bluff: Lakota forces

 The Lakota forces were from the lodge of Sitting Bull, situated near Locke Bluff to the west, estimated at anywhere from 400 to 500 lodges.
-It included Hunkpapa Sioux under Gall accompanied by the warchief Rain in the Face, Oglala Sioux under Crazy Horse, and Miniconjou and Cheyenne.
+It included Hunkpapa Sioux under Gall who were accompanied by the warchief Rain in the Face, Oglala Sioux under Crazy Horse, Miniconjou, and Cheyenne.

-The prelude
+Prelude

 On Sunday, August 3, 1873, Stanley's column camped near the mouth of Sunday Creek, a tributary to the Yellowstone on the northeasterly end of Yellowstone Hill.
 Early on the morning of August 4, the column moved up the northwest side of the hill along the south fork of Sunday Creek.
 Capt.
-George W. Yates with a troop of cavalry accompanied the surveyors along the southeast side of the hill along the Yellowstone River.
+George W. Yates, with a troop of cavalry, accompanied the surveyors along the southeast side of the hill along the Yellowstone River.
 Custer, with Companies A and B of the 7th Cavalry under the command of Capt.
 Myles Moylan scouted to the west ahead of the Stanley column.
 Custer's group consisted of 86 men, 5 officers and Indian scouts.
 Custer's brother, Lt.
 Tom Custer, and his brother-in-law, Lt.
 James Calhoun, accompanied him.

-Custer's troops traveled along the top of Yellowstone Hill and then descended a steep buffalo trail on its northwesterly end on to the broad, grass covered flood plain.
+Custer's troops traveled along the top of Yellowstone Hill and then descended a steep buffalo trail on its northwesterly end on to the broad, grass-covered flood plain.
 Custer spotted a wooded area along the Yellowstone, about 2 mi to the West that would be a suitable location for the Stanley column to camp that evening.
 He dismounted his men in the woods, where they napped and fished in the river.
 Their horses grazed on the grassy floodplain.
 Having a premonition of danger, Custer set out two four-man guard patrols.

 Scouts from Sitting Bull's village traveled along the Yellowstone west of Yellowstone Hill but did not appear to be aware of the presence of the Stanley column.
 They did, however, spot Custer's group resting in the woods.
 Reinforcements were obtained from Sitting Bull's village and by noon somewhere between 100 and 300 Indians were hiding in the second wooded area 2 mi west of Custer's location.